erikjalevik/ts-electron-boilerplate/README.md

 If doing this on Windows, there will be an error message about `SKIPPING OPTIONAL DEPENDENCY: node-pre-gyp` of module `fsevents`.
 Since `fsevents` is a Mac-only module, it can probably be safely ignored.

-Jest expects to operate on plain JS files, so to be able to test, as well as write tests in, TypeScript files, we need an additional transformer called `ts-jest`.
+Jest expects to operate on plain JS files, so to be able to test, as well as write tests, in TypeScript files, we need an additional transformer called `ts-jest`.

 `npm install ts-jest --save-dev`

 Some further configuration is needed, which we put in `jestconfig.json`.
 Check [Jest configuration documentation](https://facebook.github.io/jest/docs/en/configuration.html) and [ts-jest configuration documentation](https://github.com/kulshekhar/ts-jest#configuration) for more details.
 To check that it works, let's add a `testable.ts` with corresponding `_tests/testable.spec.ts` and run `npm test`.

+## 8. Add live updating

+It would be nice if we didn't have to rerun `npm build` after each change.
+We can create a poor man's live update by adding a watch on the build directory, and automatically run the build on changes.

+`npm run start:watch`

+(I have no idea why `npm run start & npm run watch` doesn't work when triggered from `package.json` but it doesn't. `npm run start | npm run watch` does however, with the caveat that you have to terminate the script manually after closing the Electron window.)